thatbeautifuldream/backend-notes/005_oops_in_js/001_classes_and_objects/001_classes_and_objects.md

 └── utils.js
 ```

-> The individual folder can have ain dex.js file that has the named exports for the files in the folder
+> The individual folder can have an index.js file that has the named exports for the files in the folder

 - You can structure and publish the package as you like on npm.js website, following the tutorial at [https://docs.npmjs.com/creating-node-js-modules](https://docs.npmjs.com/creating-node-js-modules) and the npm package at [https://docs.npmjs.com/creating-and-publishing-scoped-public-packages](https://docs.npmjs.com/creating-and-publishing-scoped-public-packages).